Phred7/Raytheon_VHDL_Generator/README.md

 ### Challenges
 ### Future features
 - Implementation of [pique-bin](https://github.com/MSUSEL/msusel-pique) in ccs_disassembler workflow.
+  - PIQUE-Bin tool is implemented but cannot be added to github to file size limitations and commit size limitations
+  - Any antivirus must be tricked into allowing the PIQUE-Bin tool.
+There *should* be a way to add a directory to the exceptions for your antivirus.
 - Inject common malware into binary file.
   - Generate infected VHDL and VHDL that removes the infection.
 - Malware detection, mitigation and remediation.